HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     make uninstall.bat
     ```

--   To unlink the DXClient tool, perform the following commands:
+-   **If linked** To unlink the DXClient tool, perform the following commands:

     For Linux and Apple MacOS platforms: